-By tracking AR and JSD-P during training, in Figs. 1(b), 1(c), we establish that Pythia-6.9b can benefit from early stopping at $\approx 80$ k steps, trading a 1.7% accuracy decrease on LAMBADA [15] for a 92.5% increase in fairness (mean JSD-P difference drops from 0.73 to 0.05).
+By tracking AR and JSD-P during training in Figs. 1(b), 1(c), we establish that Pythia-6.9b can benefit from early stopping at $\approx 80$ k steps, trading a 1.7% accuracy decrease on LAMBADA [15] for a 92.5% increase in fairness (mean JSD-P difference drops from 0.73 to 0.05).
 Further, in Fig. 1(c), the AR for tokens "male" and "female" (when each is the correct answer) diverges after $\approx 80$ k steps; "male" AR improves, indicating a bias in performance towards "male."
-Using JSD-P, for Pythia-6.9b, we find larger probability mass on gendered answers, more so for "male" than "female," for gender ambiguous prompts compared to Pythia-160m, showing that Pythia-6.9b is more likely to assume gender where it is unmentioned (Fig. 1(d)).
+Using JSD-P, for Pythia-6.9b, we find larger probability mass on gendered answers for gender ambiguous prompts than for Pythia-160m, showing that Pythia-6.9b is more likely to assume gender where it is unmentioned (Fig. 1(d)).
 Our results are significant under the Mann-Whitney U Test [12] with p < 0.01, rejecting the null hypothesis that the samples' underlying distributions are the same (Figs. 4(b), 5(b), 6(b)).

-Summary: We introduce AR and JSD-P to effectively characterize fairness dynamics during training, enabling the findings that: (1) common performance measures do not always reflect fairness during training, (2) early stopping can result in fairer models, (3) Pythia-6.9b is biased towards men, and (4) larger models can exhibit more bias in gender neutral contexts.
+Summary: We introduce AR and JSD-P to effectively characterize fairness dynamics during training, enabling findings that: (1) common performance measures do not always reflect fairness, (2) early stopping can result in fairer models, (3) Pythia-6.9b is biased towards men, and (4) larger models can exhibit more biased.
 Tracking fairness dynamics with our metrics can enable insights into bias development and opportunities for mitigation.